openmpf/openmpf-components/python/WhisperDetection/README.md

 # Behavior
 Some quirks in Whisper's behavior when transcribing or translating audio with multiple languages has been observed.
 See [whisper_behavior_notes.md](whisper_behavior_notes.md) for more details.

+# Language Identifiers
+The following are the ISO 639-1 codes, the ISO 639-2 codes, and their corresponding languages which Whisper can translate to English.

+All translations are to English.

 | ISO-639-1 | ISO-639-2 | Language         |
 | --- |---|------------------|
 | `af` | `afr` | Afrikaans        |